bufbuild-ru/docs/docs/bufstream/reference/configuration/bufstream-yaml/index.md

 #### `delay_max`

+_duration_

-\_duration_The maximum delay to wait before writing an intake file.Dynamically configurable as `bufstream.intake.delay.max.ms`.
+The maximum delay to wait before writing an intake file.

+Dynamically configurable as `bufstream.intake.delay.max.ms`.

 #### `delay_max_bytes`

+_int64_

-\_int64_The maximum number of bytes to enqueue before writing an intake file.Dynamically configurable as `bufstream.intake.delay.max.bytes`.
+The maximum number of bytes to enqueue before writing an intake file.

+Dynamically configurable as `bufstream.intake.delay.max.bytes`.

 #### `txn_timeout_max`

+_duration_

-\_duration_The maximum timeout for all transactions.
+The maximum timeout for all transactions.

 #### `txn_timeout_default`

+_duration_

-\_duration_The default timeout for a new transactions.
+The default timeout for a new transactions.

 #### `log_append_time_difference_max`

+_duration_

-\_duration_The maximum difference between intake write time and log append time.Dynamically configurable as `bufstream.intake.log.append.time.difference.max.ms`.
+The maximum difference between intake write time and log append time.

+Dynamically configurable as `bufstream.intake.log.append.time.difference.max.ms`.

 #### `recent_sequence_eager`

+_bool_

-\_bool_Whether recent messages should be sequenced actively.When true, recent messages will be sequenced as soon as they are available.
+Whether recent messages should be sequenced actively.

+When true, recent messages will be sequenced as soon as they are available.
 When false, recent messages will be sequenced only when requested.

 #### `producer_id_batch_size`

+_int32_

-\_int32_How many producer IDs a Bufstream process reserves at a time.
+How many producer IDs a Bufstream process reserves at a time.

 #### `file_delete_delay_max`

+_duration_

-\_duration_How often to scan all intake files to (try to) delete old files.
+How often to scan all intake files to (try to) delete old files.

 #### `write_through_cache`

+_bool_

-\_bool_Whether intake entries should be written through the cache.
+Whether intake entries should be written through the cache.

 #### `write_stream`

+_bool_

-\_bool_Whether intake entries should be streamed when written.
+Whether intake entries should be streamed when written.

 #### `write_stream_chunk_bytes`

+_int32_

-\_int32_The maximum number of bytes to write in a single intake write stream chunk.
+The maximum number of bytes to write in a single intake write stream chunk.

 #### `shelf_msg_max`

+_int32_

-\_int32_The maximum number of recent messages to shelve in at a time.
+The maximum number of recent messages to shelve in at a time.

 #### `recent_msg_min`

+_int32_

-\_int32_The minimum number of recent messages to keep for each topic/partition.
+The minimum number of recent messages to keep for each topic/partition.

 #### `end_txn_skew_max`

+_duration_

-_duration_The maximum amount of time an end transaction request can appear to come \_before_ the last modification to the transaction.
+The maximum amount of time an end transaction request can appear to come _before_ the last modification to the transaction.

 #### `end_txn_revision_check`

+_bool_

-\_bool_Whether to record the revision that the end transaction request was started at and to fail the request if the transaction changed while active since then.
+Whether to record the revision that the end transaction request was started at and to fail the request if the transaction changed while active since then.

 #### `sequence_delay_max`

+_duration_

-\_duration_The maximum delay to wait before sequencing a message.
+The maximum delay to wait before sequencing a message.

 #### `default_sequence_shard_count`

+_int32_

-\_int32_The default number of sequence shards to use for new clusters.
+The default number of sequence shards to use for new clusters.

 ### `CacheConfig`